 Loans must be certified by the School of Management Office of Financial Aid.
 Loans taken to replace the student’s EFC are not eligible for support, nor are loans from family or friends.

 Loans that are in forbearance or deferment are not eligible for Loan Forgiveness support during the period of forbearance or deferment.
-Alumni who are eligible to participate in a program during which they have loan forbearance, such as a medical residency or a return to school, are not eligible for Loan Forgiveness during the period of their program.

 For joint degree graduates, only loans taken during the semesters in which tuition was paid to SOM are eligible for support.